EDUCATIONAL BENEFITS

 • Between the ages of 17-28; cannot turn 31 by 31 December of the year of commissioning

-• Valid Chapter 2 MEPS physical for enlistment
+• Must be able to complete a valid Chapter 2 MEPS physical for enlistment

-• Able to pass a Cadet Command Physical Fitness Assessment (required to sign contract and receive scholarship benefits)
+• Must be able to pass the Army Combat Fitness Test (required to sign contract and receive scholarship benefits)

-• Be in compliance with AR 600-9 body composition standards
+• Must be in compliance with AR 600-9 body composition standards

 • Official University/College acceptance letter

-• Once commissioned…8-year service obligation actively drilling at a Unit
+• Once commissioned applicants must complete an 8-year service obligation while actively drilling at a Unit

 HOW TO APPLY